ebuganik/CAN-USB-adapter-with-RPi/README.md

 ```
 After successful compilation, the C++ application will run on the Raspberry Pi, enabling it to interact with the CAN bus after first write/read request from serial port.
 ### PCAN View
-For testing purposes, a PCAN-USB device is used as a node connected to CAN bus CAN-H and CAN-L to read sent requests from serial or to send new one to serial.
+As previously mentioned, a PCAN-USB device is used as a node connected to CAN bus to read sent requests from serial or to send a new one to serial.
 If device is available, download the latest version of PEAKCAN View application for Windows from [PEAK System](https://www.peak-system.com/?&L=1) and run the installer.
 Start the PEAKCAN View, configure the CAN interface and intended bitrate to start communication.

 ### Windows (Python Application)
 The Python application, located in the `windows` folder, communicates with the Raspberry Pi via a serial connection.
 This application requires the *pyserial* library.
 To set it up and run it, follow these steps: